angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

-It's essentially an ANT deck with a pair of Doomsdays jammed in and a couple cards to support them, namely Infernal Contract (which turned out to be great on its own) and a singleton Conjurer's Bauble (to enable IT into DD lines).
+It's essentially an ANT deck with a pair of Doomsdays jammed in and a couple cards to support them, namely Infernal Contract (which turned out to be great on its own) and a singleton Conjurer's Bauble (to enable IT into Dd lines).
 The idea here is that I can win games off the power of Past in Flames as my Plan A, and Doomsday can function more like a Plan B, providing relatively low-resource deterministic kills that can ignore grave hate instead of relying on shitty Ad